Vocation Stories

 I realize now that worldly measurements of success are irrelevant.
 Whether or not I “amount to anything” – in my eyes or in anyone else’s – simply doesn’t matter.
 What matters is that my kiddos, here at Grand View and at home, feel so loved and empowered that they not only shine their own light into this world, but also spark the flame within others.

-A Vocation Story: Erin Kim-Cho
+Dr. Erin Kim-Cho

 In my life, I look up to a family line of educators in Korea.
 My grandmother and both parents taught in public schools, and in third grade, my family moved to the U.S. so my father could pursue his doctoral degree.
 He would eventually go on to serve as vice minister of education in Korea when we returned home before I began high school.

 The early years living in the U.S. were extremely difficult for my immigrant family.
-We had no access to healthcare because of financial burden.
-I received free/reduced lunches at my elementary school, and learned at a young age what it is like to feel “othered” by society, simply because of my appearance and culture.
+We had no access to healthcare because of the financial burden.
+I received free/reduced lunches at my elementary school and learned at a young age what it is like to feel “othered” by society, simply because of my appearance and culture.
 These experiences fostered a lifelong desire to make a difference in the lives of other immigrant families.

 Ninety-five percent of our clients across Iowa were considered essential workers in food processing and other service roles.
 If we were going to get people through this, we needed mass media.
 In under a month, I led the launch of a new crisis response website and daily news videos narrated in 13 languages and dialects.
 Accessible information was vital to keep people safe and connected.